AdobeDocs/campaign-classic.en/help/installation/using/about-deployment-types.md

 >Adobe for deployments hosted by Adobe.
 For example, to
 >configure the server and instance configuration files.
 >
->To learn more about the main differences between deployments, refer to the [Hosting models](../../installation/using/hosting-models.md) section or to the [Feature differences for hosted and on-premise deployments](https://helpx.adobe.com/campaign/kb/acc-on-prem-vs-hosted.html) article.
+>To learn more about the main differences between deployments, refer to the [Hosting models](../../installation/using/hosting-models.md) section or to the [Feature differences for hosted and on-premise deployments](../../installation/using/capability-matrix.md).